MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-w1.md

 - 207, Credit-Memo -> 1307, Standard Sales-Credit Memo

 > [!NOTE]
-> The **No. of Copies** field is removed from the new reports for performance reasons.
-To print more than one report, users must repeat the print action.
+> The **No. of Copies** field is removed from the new reports because of performance reasons and because selection of the quantity to print works differently on modern printers.
+To print a report more than once, users can list the same report multiple times on the **Report Selection** page for the document type in question.

 |Moved, Removed, or Replaced? |Why?|
 |---------|---------|